-The Cayucos Land Conservancy, the Trust for Public Lands and the Land Conservancy of San Luis Obispo County together with the San Luis Obispo County and the City of Morro Bay, have been working to find a conservation solution for Chevron’s former tank farm between Cayucos and Morro Bay.
-The State Coastal Conservancy recently agreed to provide $1,000,000 of “seed money” to fund what we hope is the first phase of a multi-phased project which will protect key parts of the Chevron property.
+The Cayucos Land Conservancy, the Trust for Public Land and the Land Conservancy of San Luis Obispo County, together with the County of San Luis Obispo and the City of Morro Bay, have been working to find a conservation solution for Chevron’s former tank farm between Cayucos and Morro Bay.
+The State Coastal Conservancy recently agreed to provide $1,000,000 of “seed money” to fund what we hope is Phase 1 of a multi-phased project which will protect key parts of the Chevron property.

 When viewing the accompanying map PLEASE note that for Phase I several very important variables including, lot configurations, cost and ownership must still be finalized and that Phase 2 is best described as a potential future phased area.

 cover photo by Susan Lyon.